 Although the procedure has major long-term benefits of reducing weight-related health problems (such as hypertension, diabetes, sleep apnea, and heart disease), it also carries procedural risks as any medical procedure does.
 Patients must go through a medical process to determine if they are candidates for the procedure they choose.
-Procedures include Roux en Y Bariatric Procedure, Lap Band Surgery and Sleeve Gastrectomy.
+Procedures include Roux en Y Bariatric Procedure and Sleeve Gastrectomy.

 This includes determining if the patient is physically fit for surgery, psychologically prepared for the commitment and compliance of therapy, as well as determining if the patient has proper social support.
 Recently there has been discussion of weight loss surgery improving chances of fertility as well; reproductive endocrinologists are referring patients for weight loss surgery as well.

 Body Mass Index (BMI) is measured for all patients as well as evaluation and determination of possible concurrent health conditions.
 These conditions include:

 - Diabetes mellitus

 - Obstructive sleep apnea

 - Heart disease